-- c.
-The following ¿ampaign activities shall be permitted only during the campaign period specified in Section 1.
-Cl.
-II (a) of this Code: - (1) the distribution, posting or display of any physical campaign materials, as defined by Section 4 of this Code, on the main campus of WWU, but only in locations specified by this Code and by the Elections Coordinator and excluding where such activities are prohibited by WWU policies. - In the event of required or necessary social distancing or a natural disaster, people must follow laws required by state, local and federal governments, Western Washington University policies and Associated Student policies when campaigning. - when campaigning.

-b.
-Washington University is functioning primarily in an on-line capacity during the campaign period, then no physical campaigning will be permitted. - (2) Online campaigning for elective office or ballot measure and the establishment of websites or web pages supportive of candidacy. - All websites and social media campaign pages must be declared via email to the AS Elections Coordinator. - b.
-All previously established websites or pages may be reactivated with the approval of the Elections Coordinator so long as all previous content is deleted. - (3) events organized by campus organizations or departments in which candidates are invited to speak.
+- (1) the distribution, posting or display of any physical campaign materials, as defined by Section 4 of this Code, on the main campus of WWU, but only in locations specified by this Code and by the Elections Coordinator and excluding where such activities are prohibited by WWU policies, with the exception of reserved table spaces reserved, after notifying the Elections-Coordinator. - In the event of required or necessary social distancing or a natural disaster, people must follow laws required by state, local and federal governments, Western Washington University policies and Associated Student policies when campaigning. - In the event, Washington University is functioning primarily in an on-line capacity during the campaign period, then no physical campaigning will be permitted. - (2) Online campaigning for elective office or ballot measure and the establishment of websites or web pages supportive of candidacy. - All websites and social media campaign pages must be declared via email to the AS Elections Coordinator. - All previously established websites or pages may be reactivated with the approval of the Elections Coordinator so long as all previous content is deleted. - (3) events organized by RHA or Residence Hall Councilecampus organizations or departments in which candidates are invited to speak.
 For such events, all candidates for a given position must be invited and given a minimum of three (3) days' notice.
 If any candidates decline the invitation or fail to respond, the event is permitted to continue without their presence. - (4) Funds may begin being spent on campaign activities in accordance with Section 3, Cl.
-VI of this Code. - d.
-During the campaign period specified in Section 1, Cl.
+VI of this Code. - e.d.During the campaign period specified in Section 1, Cl.
 II (a) of this Code, physical campaign materials, as defined by Section 4 of this Code, which are to be posted may only be posted on free boards and on spaces on the outside of buildings, as designated by the Elections Coordinator (see Attachment A to this Code).
 Candidates are limited to posting one poster per free board per candidate.
-The maximum size of a piece of physical campaign material posted at any location shall be three feet by eight feet (3° by 8°).
+The maximum size of a piece of physical campaign material posted at any location shall be three feet by eight feet (3' by 8').
 Yard signs or other physical campaign materials which are freestanding and/or anchored in the ground are prohibited.
-This provision only applies to physical campaign materials posted on WWU's campus. - During the campaign period specified in Section 1, Cl.
-II (a) of this Code physical campaign materials, as defined by Section 4 of this Code, which are to be displayed or distributed but not posted, may be displayed or distributed at any location on the main campus of WWU, except where their display or distribution is prohibited by this Code or by WWU policies. - (1) For the purposes of this provision, apparel, stickers, and buttons are an exception to the rule on displaying physical campaign material while they are on one's person.
-Physical campaign material such as apparel, stickers, and buttons may not be worn by AS employees while
+This provision only applies to physical campaign materials posted on WWU's campus. - f.e.
+During the campaign period specified in Section 1, Cl.
+II (a) of this Code, physical campaign materials, as defined by Section 4 of this Code, which are to be displayed or distributed but not posted, may be displayed or distributed at any location on the main campus of WWU, except where their display or distribution is prohibited by this Code or by WWU policies_with the consistence of present table storage presented for practive the Steptices Coordinate. - (1) For the purposes of this provision, apparel, stickers, and buttons are an exception to the rule on displaying physical campaign material while they are on one's person.
+Physical campaign material such as apparel, stickers, and buttons may not be worn by AS employees while acting in their official capacity as AS employees, including office hours, club meetings and any other general position meetings.
+"Official capacity" is any time in which AS employee is working hours that can be logged in their time sheet.